-The HHM 72-Hour Winter Film Slam event will occur in the Bay City, MI area between Friday, February 1 at 7pm and Monday, February 4 at 7pm.
+This 48-Hour HHM Film Slam event will occur in the Bay City, MI area between Friday, September 20 at 7pm and Sunday, September 22 at 7pm.
 This is the Official Time Period.

-The participating group/team must complete its film/video work in time to have it uploaded it to a location to be announced, on Monday, February 4, by 7pm.
+The participating group/team must complete its film/video work in time to have it uploaded it to a location to be announced or dropped of in person to Ohno Design, on Sunday, September 22, by 7pm.
 Only works that meet the deadline will be officially part of the competition and eligible for the cash award prize.

-All films received on Monday (on-time and late) will be screened at Hell’s Half Mile Film & Music Festival at The State Theatre on Friday, February 8 at 7pm.
+All films received on Sunday (on-time and late) will be screened at The State Theatre on Saturday, September 28, during Hell’s Half Mile Film & Music Festival.

 All creativity must take place during the Official Time Period.
 Any creative work in advance of the competition weekend is prohibited.
 Creative work includes, but is not limited to: